pushkar100/notes-python/TypeHints_Pydantic_Dataclasses/2-Pydantic.md

 # Output: {'name': 'Alice', 'email': 'alice@example.com', 'age': 30}
 ```

+Generally, stick to the Pydantic model instance since you can use the `.` notation to autocomplete attributes.
+AI agents too can infer types and properties.
+Only use the `dict` version for specific needs since it requires a square bracket notation `somedict['somedictkey']`.

 #### `model_dump_json()`

 Converts a model instance into a formatted JSON string: